-Due to the resolution of our PIV velocity field, we are not capable to spatially resolve the main pulsed vortex head at this actuation frequency, whose length scale is of the order of the actuation slit ($\sim 1\text{mm}$).
-Yet, flow visualizations acquired using this setup shed some light in the phenomenology of this forcing, as illustrated in figure~\ref{fig:Phenomenology_HF}.
+Due to the limited resolution of our PIV system, we are not able to identify the core of the pulsed vortex.
+Its length scale is of the same order as the actuation slit width ($\sim 1\text{mm}$).
+Yet, flow visualizations acquired using this set-up shed some light on the phenomenology of this forcing illustrated in figure~\ref{fig:fig11}.

-Two counter-rotating vortex emerge from the exit slit at the beginning of the actuation cycle.
-This started jet structure is quite similar to the Schlieren visualizations of synthetic jets during the stroke phase by \citet{Smith05}.
-Its averaged diameter is of the order of the slit thickness $h\sim1\text{mm}$.
-As the adjacent flow close to each structure is different (boundary layer at one side and recirculating flow just below the jet), the clockwise rotating vortex with carrying negative vorticity remains close to the edge while the upper structure is convected with about $V_c\sim 0.5U_o$.
-Interestingly, at the beginning of the forthcoming actuation period ($t+T_i$), the new pulsed jet interacts with the preceding clockwise vorticity, resulting in a merged structure which is convected along the shear-layer.
+Two counter-rotating vortices emerge from the exit slit at the beginning of the actuation cycle.
+The corresponding jet structures closely resemble the Schlieren visualizations of synthetic jets during the blowing phase obtained by \citet{Smith05}.
+Their averaged diameter scales with the slit width $h\sim1\text{mm}$.
+Since the convection velocity adjacent to each of these structures is different (i.e. boundary layer at one side and recirculating flow just below the jet), the lower clockwise rotating vortex stays close to the slit outlet while the upper structure is convected with $V_c\sim 0.5U_o$.
+Interestingly, at the beginning of the forthcoming actuation period ($t+T_i$), the new pulsed jet interacts with the preceding clockwise vorticity, resulting in a merged structure which is further convected downstream.

-Power spectral density ($S_v$) of the cross-stream velocity at $(x/H,y/H)=(0.03,1.16)$ proves the existence of vortex amalgamation by the presence of the first subharmonic of the actuation frequency $F_i$ corresponding to $St_H=12.1$ (see detail in the figure).
-Similarly, the new clockwise vortex still remains close to the edge and is convected until the end of the period.
+Power spectral density ($S_v$) of the cross-stream velocity at $(x/H,y/H)=(0.03,1.16)$ reveals vortex pairing by the presence of the first actuation subharmonic $F_i/2$ (see insert figure).
+Similarly, the next clockwise vortex still remains first close to the edge and is convected downstream towards the end of the actuation period.
 In the following cycle ($t+2T_i$), however, there is no interaction between the structures.
-This vortex dynamics leads to a periodic accumulation of circulation close to model edges, leading to shear-layer deviation towards the center of the separated flow.
+The entire process leads to a periodic accumulation of circulation close to the edges, promoting shear-layer deviation towards the center of the separated flow.